MikaPST/script-download-backup-site-ftp/README_EN.md

 [🇫🇷 Lire en Français](README.md) | [🇬🇧 Read in English](README_EN.md)

-This bash script downloads backup archives of websites and their databases from an FTP server, and manages old archives by deleting those that are too old while retaining a minimum number of archives.
+This bash script downloads website and database backup archives from an FTP server and manages old archives by deleting those that are too old while keeping a minimum number of recent backups.

 ## 🌟 Features

-- 📥 Download website and database archives from an FTP server.
+- 📥 Downloads website and database backup archives from an FTP server.
-- 📝 Manage download logs and actions taken.
+- 📝 Logs download activities and actions performed.
-- 🗑️ Delete old archives based on configurable criteria.
+- 🗑️ Deletes old archives based on configurable criteria.
+- 📂 Automatically creates backup directories if needed.

 ## 📋 Prerequisites